; Skip to Content

 1. Position a rack in the lower-third of the oven and preheat it to 375°F (190°C).

 2. Toss the pears, rhubarb, and lemon zest and juice in a large bowl.
-Sprinkle with the brown sugar, cornstarch, cinnamon, cardamom, and a pinch of salt and toss again until evenly coated.
+Sprinkle with the brown sugar, cornstarch, cinnamon and cardamom and toss again until evenly coated.
 Pour the mixture into a 2-quart (2 L) baking dish and pat it down in an even layer.

-3. In the same bowl that was used to make the filling, stir the oats, hazelnuts, flour, olive oil, maple syrup, and 1 tsp (5 mL) of salt until thoroughly combined.
+3. In the same bowl that was used to make the filling, stir the oats, hazelnuts, flour, salt, olive oil, and maple syrup until thoroughly combined.

 4. Loosely sprinkle the oat topping in an even layer over the pear mixture.
 Place the baking dish on a rimmed baking sheet and transfer it to the oven to bake until the topping is deeply browned and crisp and the filling is bubbling, 50 minutes to 1 hour.
-Serve the crisp warm from the oven or cooled to room temperature, with a big spoonful of yogurt.
+Serve the crisp warm from the oven or cooled to room temperature.
+Add a spoonful of Greek yogurt if desired.
 Leftovers will keep in the refrigerator for up to 3 days.

 Sponsored by: